 - Optional toppings – please read below.

-- Bring a large pot of water to a boil.
+- Cook the somen noodles: Bring a large pot of water to a boil.
 You do not need to salt the water.
-It’s important to use plenty of water so the water stays boiling when you add the dried noodles.
+Also, it’s important to use plenty of water so the water stays boiling when you add the dried noodles.
+Cook the noodles for 1 to 1½ minutes, according to the package instructions.
+I usually undercook slightly.
+Stir the noodles with chopsticks to prevent sticking.
+Drain the noodles in a colander immediately.
+Using your hands, gently knead the noodles while rinsing them under cold running water.
+This helps to remove the excess oil used to make super thin noodles.

-How to Prepare the Somen Dipping Sauce (Tsuyu)
+How to Prepare the Dipping Sauce (Tsuyu)

 Cold somen noodles are served with a dipping sauce called tsuyu (つゆ).
 It is the same Japanese dashi-based broth used in hot soup, but more concentrated in flavor.
 It’s super handy to make a big batch of easy homemade tsuyu as we use it often in the summertime!